-LW: Well that cuts down on all the positive things, or many of the positive things that I might say.
-Um, but I think, when I think about Jefferson, I think [36:00] about idealism.
-I think about the distance between practice and ideals.
-I think about the paradox at the heart of American democracy and the paradox at the heart of this university.
-Uh, I think about someone who wrote about liberty and justice and equality and believed in that, but only to a point.
-Um, someone who also believed in a certain form of scientific racism and eugenics.
-Um that this is someone who represented the best and the worst of what America could be.
-And now that we are trying to tell a fuller story and I know Monticello has been doing a lot of hard work in that for many years, now that we’re trying to tell a fuller story we can say these things.
+LW: Well, that cuts down on all the positive things, or many of the positive things that I might say.
+But I think, when I think about Jefferson, I think [36:00] about idealism, I think about the distance between practice and ideals, I think about the paradox at the heart of American democracy and the paradox at the heart of this university.
+I think about someone who wrote about liberty and justice and equality and believed in that, but only to a point.
+Someone who also believed in a certain form of scientific racism and eugenics.
+That this is someone who represented the best and the worst of what America could be.
+And now that we are trying to tell a fuller story, and I know Monticello has been doing a lot of hard work in that for many years, now that we’re trying to tell a fuller story, we can say these things.
 We can say these things.
-We can tell the whole truth and not just the part that makes Jefferson into this deity that we [37:00] can admit that there are fundamental flaws in the American experiment and these flaws are still having profound implications for how the rest of the world works and how in particular, justice works in the lives of black people in this city and in this university.
+We can tell the whole truth and not just the part that makes Jefferson into this deity.
+That we [37:00] can admit that there are fundamental flaws in the American experiment and these flaws are still having profound implications for how the rest of the world works and how in particular, justice works in the lives of black people in this city and in this university.

-JP: To bring it sort of full circle to where we started, um shrouding the statue?
+JP: To bring it sort of full circle to where we started, shrouding the statue?

-DMcD: So again speaking of where we are almost at an anniversary year weeks away and uh, we can see the preparation for, that’s been underway to again reassure another entering class and their anxious parents that all is well, uh inside the [40:00] Academical Village.
-So I was quite taken by the letter that Dean Risa Goluboff sent to the university, uh, summarizing and wrapping up the work of the Dean’s Commission.
-Uh, and that committee was appointed in the immediate aftermath as you know to formulate a variety of institutional responses to those events.
-So I was taken with the wording in that letter: “We have healed on an individual and a collective, uh at an individual and Collective level.”
-So had I, and I will try to carve out a space and see if she can give me a space to have her elaborate on that, how would you talk about our investments as an institution in that this too is a part of preserving an Institutional image.
+DMcD: So, again, speaking of where we are almost at an anniversary year, weeks away and we can see the preparation for… that’s been underway to again reassure another entering class and their anxious parents that all is well inside the [40:00] Academical Village.
+So, I was quite taken by the letter that Dean Risa Goluboff sent to the university summarizing and wrapping up the work of the Dean’s Commission.
+And that committee was appointed in the immediate aftermath as you know to formulate a variety of institutional responses to those events.
+So, I was taken with the wording in that letter: “We have healed on an individual and a collective… at an individual and collective level.”
+So, had I, and I will try to carve out a space and see if she can give me a space to have her elaborate on that, how would you talk about our investments as an institution in that this too is a part of preserving an institutional image.
 [41:00] This investment in healing and resolution and a declaration of resolution almost as if that say, reconciliation and healing can be conjured through verbal fiat.

-LW: It really is quite disturbing and problematic to have the dean of an institution tell the rest of the institution that the community is all fine that we have healed on an individual and a collective level.
+LW: It really is quite disturbing and problematic to have the dean of an institution tell the rest of the institution that the community is all fine.
+That we have healed on an individual and a collective level.
 I don’t think that anyone should presume to make that type of assessment and to whom is that being addressed?
-Who needs to be told in reassured that we’re all right?
+Who needs to be told and reassured that we’re all right?
 And who benefits from that?
-And so I think that once you answer that question, then you 42:00it helps to give a better answer as to what the stakes are here.
-Um, and what and I find it very distressing that the that the notions of healing and resolution, um and forward-thinking have become co-opted really just to get most people to shut the hell up and um keep quiet so we can just go about as we were and it seems to me that um the events for example that the university is planning, there’s one on healing and restitution, not restitution, that’s absolutely not what they’re interested in.
+And so, I think that once you answer that question, then you… [42:00] it helps to give a better answer as to what the stakes are here.
+And what… and I find it very distressing that the that the notions of healing and resolution and forward-thinking have become co-opted really just to get most people to shut the hell up and keep quiet so we can just go about as we were.
+And it seems to me that the events for example that the university is planning, there’s one on healing and restitution, not restitution, that’s absolutely not what they’re interested in.
 On healing and repair.
 Nope.
 Nope.
-Not repair not repair not repair.
+Not repair, not repair, not repair.